 The decision of the health inspectors with regard to what animals shall or shall be not be permitted entry shall be final.

-Anyone who sees mites on their animals during the quarantine period (April 5 - May 1, 2015) must not bring ANY animals to the show AT ALL.
+Anyone who sees mites on their animals during the quarantine period (May 8 to June 3, 2016) must not bring ANY animals to the show AT ALL.

 It is fine to apply mite preventative during the quarantine to gerbils that do not have mites.